nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 `ListBullet` is one one more space separated strings used as list item bullet symbols.
 Positions correspond to list item depths.
 The last string is used for all deeper levels.

+`ListItemEmptyLine` tells to use an empty line between list items.

 ### Headings and topics